Established: 2012 Members: 18 Colleges and Universities

 Maryland Collaborative to Reduce College Drinking and Related Problems began in 2012 with funding from the Maryland Department of Health and Mental Hygiene.
 Today the Collaborative is led by a Governance Council made up of our member college and university presidents and administered by faculty and staff at the University of Maryland School of Public Health and the Johns Hopkins Bloomberg School of Public Health.
 Administrators of member schools provide guidance and peer support in the Campus Council and work alongside community members in the Campus Community Task Force to address alcohol-related problems off-campus.
 Faculty and staff at the University of Maryland School of Public Health and the Johns Hopkins Bloomberg School of Public Health support them all.

 Since its inception, the Maryland Collaborative schools and their community partners have led successful efforts to implement evidence-based strategies to reduce excessive college drinking in Maryland.
 Successes include new local ordinances that deter loud and unruly off-campus parties where excessive drinking often occur, statewide laws that ban the sale of dangerous products, and increased enforcement that led to the closing or suspension of problem bars.
 The Maryland Collaborative has also developed stronger systems for screening and intervention for at-risk students and created an annual student survey to measure progress toward its goals.

-While the Maryland Collaborative provides ongoing technical assistance and support to the campuses whose presidents have joined the Governance Council, many of its resources are available to other colleges and universities as well.
-These resources include the College Parents Matter website, the Guide to Best Practices, and at least one training or statewide conference each year that is open to interested participants from any Maryland campus.
+While the Maryland Collaborative provides ongoing technical assistance and support to the Member campuses, many of its resources are available to other colleges and universities as well.
+These resources include the College Parents Matter website, the Guide to Best Practices and at least one training or statewide conference each year that is open to interested participants from any Maryland campus.